Tux/Release-Checklist/Checklist.md

 The reverse is also true: if your release has a more restrictive license than most releases on CPAN, it may lead to others avoiding depending on your code.

-The perl/perl_5 licence is a reasonable default if you do not have a preferred license.
+The perl/perl_5 license is a reasonable default if you do not have a preferred license.

+# Legal issues

 Do not release illegal code, not even in examples: do not release a webscraper for a site that strictly forbids that. (unless you have a written stement that